 The American Association of University Women promotes equity for all women and girls, lifelong education, and positive societal change.
 In principle and in practice, AAUW values and seeks a diverse membership.
-There shall be no barriers to full participation in this organization on the basis of gender, race, creed, age, sexual orientation, national origin, disability, or class.
+There are no barriers to full participation in this organization on the basis of gender, race, creed, age, sexual orientation, national origin, disability, or class.

-We would love to hear from you!
-Please contact AAUW-Davis at firstname.lastname@example.org with any comments/questions or for information about membership or donations.
+Check us out on Facebook or email us at Davis-CA@aauw.net with any comments/questions or for information about membership or donations.

 On Saturday, September 11th, we discussed Caste: The Origins of Our Discontents by Isabel Wilkerson.
 The book selected for Saturday, October 9th at 9 am is Hamnet by Maggie O’Farrell.
 Named the Best Book of 2020 by Guardian, Financial Times, Literary Hub, and NPR, this novel follows the little-known story behind Shakespeare’s most enigmatic play.
 We welcome you to join in on the literary journeys and interesting conversations!

 Book Group dates and zoom links are posted on our calendar.

 Start cleaning out your closets and garages for the Davis Branch Fall Yard Sale held on Saturday, October 23rd!
 Profits from the yard sale will be allocated to our Tech Trek and Branch Projects funds.

 We are now looking ahead to 2022-2023 to provide scholarships for four incoming 8th graders to attend the UCD Tech Trek camp.
 The Branch Fund supports our Mission in a variety of ways, including providing funds for our UCD Student Organization members to participate in AAUW leadership opportunities, offering stipends to help members attend National or State conventions, and local projects like Sahaya Walks.

 More information on this event will be coming soon!